arangodb/docs/3.4/drivers/js.md

 ---
 layout: default
+description: ArangoJS - the JavaScript driver is only meant to be used when accessing ArangoDB from outside the database.
-description: The official ArangoDB low-level JavaScript client
+title: ArangoDB JavaScript Driver
 ---

 # ArangoDB JavaScript Driver